Avalon (NYSE:AWX) Now Covered by Analysts at StockNews.com

-StockNews.com began coverage on shares of Avalon (NYSE:AWX – Get Rating) in a research note released on Tuesday morning.
+StockNews.com assumed coverage on shares of Avalon (NYSE:AWX – Get Rating) in a research report report published on Thursday morning.
 The firm issued a hold rating on the stock.

-Avalon (NYSE:AWX – Get Rating) last released its earnings results on Thursday, March 23rd.
-The company reported ($0.25) EPS for the quarter.
-The company had revenue of $21.64 million during the quarter.
-Avalon had a negative return on equity of 2.63% and a negative net margin of 1.17%.
+Avalon (NYSE:AWX – Get Rating) last posted its quarterly earnings data on Thursday, March 23rd.
+The company reported ($0.25) earnings per share (EPS) for the quarter.
+The firm had revenue of $21.64 million during the quarter.

 Avalon Company Profile